johnae/dot/README.markdown

 eg ```path.zsh``` sets up the path.
 Those, by the way, always run first. ```aliases.zsh``` sets up some aliases.
 Should be pretty straightforward.

 See ```.zshrc``` for the ordering and how it runs.
 There's also hostname based config files.

+## Emacs

+See [README.org](.config/nixpkgs/packages/emacs/README.org) for emacs configuration - handled through the [nix package manager](https:nixos.org).
+Emacs configuration is untangled from that org file.
+Install it like this:

+`nix-env -iA nixos.my-emacs`

+or if not on NixOS:

+`nix-env -iA nixpkgs.my-emacs`

 ## Installation